So, about that Patreon….

 Offering bits of the novel(s)-in-progress (which I know is what most people would like!) just seemed iffy to me.
 I don’t write my fiction consecutively, and tossing random scenes into the ether struck me as unkind to both my subscribers and the work itself… Also: first drafts?
 Not something I want the public to see.

 Then I thought of my friend Jo Walton.
 As well as novels and articles, she writes poems.
 Her Patreon consists of just the poems that she comes up with.
 That’s it.
 That’s enough.
-Something to share with her readers, and little extra pocket change.
+Something to share with her readers, and a little extra pocket change.

 It seemed to me that that was something I could manage to do…